 You are going to require scissors to trim the grip of your racquets as it tends to wear out.
 Plus, you can also need it to cut the broken strings off of your racquets to prevent damage to the badminton frame.
 In addition, a pair of scissors also come in handy to cut off sports tape or bandages if some injury happens.

 It is almost impossible to imagine the game of Badminton without shuttlecocks, picture players trying to hit thin air.
 Hence, it is optimal to put tubes of shuttlecocks inside your kit bag.

 How to pack?

-In case if you are carrying multiple tubes of shuttlecocks, you can put them in one of the middle compartments of your kit bag.
-On the other hand, if you are carrying a single tube, your kit bags side pocket might have the space to store it.
+In case you are carrying multiple tubes of shuttlecocks, you can put them in one of the middle compartments of your kit bag.
+On the other hand, if you are carrying a single tube, your kit bag's side pocket might have the space to store it.

 It would help if you always had a tube of shuttlecocks with you every time you head out to play.
-What if nobody brings shuttlecocks, how do you imagine playing then.
-What shuttlecocks you carry might depend on you and how good you are, so either choose feather shuttlecock or nylon shuttlecock.
+What if nobody brings shuttlecocks, how do you imagine playing then?
+What shuttlecocks you carry might depend on you and how good you are, so either choose a feather shuttlecock or a nylon shuttlecock.